 MLT Ascend: Creating a Safe Space for Growth & Learning

 On Saturday, February 7th, the MLT Ascend team hosted our first Meet & Greet Brunch for 50 D.C. area scholars and coaches at Howard University’s Carnegie Building.
 The MLT Ascend College Program is a college persistence and career readiness program leveraging MLT Rising Leaders as coaches to primarily first-generation, low-income freshman in college.
-Our first-year students from American University, Georgetown University, Howard University and University of Maryland – College Park joined us to learn more about MLT Ascend and participate in group networking and learning activities.
+Our first-year students from American University, Georgetown University, Howard University and the University of Maryland – College Park joined us to learn more about MLT Ascend and participate in group networking and learning activities.

 In an effort to incorporate the MLT Ascend Scholar Roadmap – a detailed action plan to achieve college success – into a learning opportunity for scholars, participants were split into groups and each group was given a realistic scenario that a college freshman could encounter.
 Scenarios ranged from receiving a failing grade in a course s/he was confident s/he would pass to being overwhelmed with calls from home regarding family issues.
 Each group was tasked with identifying the do’s and don’ts as well as creating an action plan to combat the situation.